secretstartups/handbook/people-group/promotions-transfers/index.html.md

 - [General Promotion Document: Template](https://docs.google.com/document/d/1SavyZeQRXY4fOzv0Y7xMv4TiuWQIf51YtMptr_ZWFQs/edit#)

+As the audience are other GitLab team members, the text should be written in third person using the team member's name and appropriate pronouns (he/she/they) to highlight the work and skills as evidence of the team member's suitability for the role.

 While this varies, most promotion documents should be roughly 4-6 pages in length (though it is possible to have a solid document with less!).
 Quality is more important than quantity for promotion documents; 20 pages of documentation should not be necessary if the team member is truly ready for a promotion.
+If unsure, refer to other recent relevant promotion documents and reach out to your manager.

 - **Please ensure the promotion document has "comment" access enabled to `Anyone at GitLab who has the link`**